 -Washington Irving, "The Legend of Sleepy Hollow"

-By the time Adrian thought better of the whole thing he was too deep into the forest to turn back.
-It was late October, and the moon was full, and on a dare he’d agreed to walk to the harvest party rather than go by horse, and to take the old forest trail past the cemetery instead of the new road, and to prove it by bringing back a sprig of the bleeding white flowers that grew there.
+By the time Adrian thought better of the whole thing it was too late to turn back.
+It was late October, and the moon was full, and on a dare he’d agreed to walk to the harvest party by the old forest trail past the cemetery rather than on the new road, and to prove it by bringing back a sprig of the bleeding white flowers that grew there.

 At the time it had seemed important to prove that he could do it.
 After all, he was a man now (in his own estimation, at least).
 Old enough to be married, in fact, and hadn't that been the very reason he wanted to be at the harvest party to begin with?
 Because Abigael Williams would be there?
 And Connor Blithe had accused him of being a coward right in front of her, so Adrian couldn't let that go unanswered.
 Abigael would want no coward for a husband.